Fakorede/fabcodes/ck8syp9cm00380fs12jyrolnh.md

 - ` main`  represents the name of the package which this file belongs to.

+-  `import`: The import keyword is used to import reusable pieces of code from other packages to use in our program.

-- `import fmt`: This line imports the fmt package. [fmt](https://golang.org/pkg/fmt/) is a package that comes with the GO standard library.
+- `import fmt`: This line imports the fmt package. [fmt](https://golang.org/pkg/fmt/) is a package that ships with the GO standard library and is used for formatted I/O.

 - `func main` is an entry point to this program.
 It is a special function which tells GO where to start execution.
 In all executable programs, almost everything will be run under this function.